laravel/docs/collections.md

         ->where('balance', '>', '100')
         ->count();

-By converting the collection to a `LazyCollection`, we avoid having to allocate a ton of additional memory.
-Though the original collection still keeps _its_ values in memory, the subsequent filters will not.
-Therefore, virtually no additional memory will be allocated when filtering the collection's results.
+By converting a collection to a `LazyCollection` can save a lot of memory, especially when working with large `collection`.
+This is because a `LazyCollection` only loads the items in the collection as needed, rather than loading all at once.

 <a name="method-macro"></a>
 #### `macro()` {.collection-method}